-The 2017 World Wide Bridge Contest be played on eight different days
+The 2018 World Wide Bridge Contest will be played on eight different days

 with simultaneous pairs being held on:

 Tuesday 24th April & Thursday 26th April

 Monday 7th May & Wednesday 9th May

 Results from each event will be published here

 Clubs can enter one or more of these events.
 The entry fee charged is per event.
 Clubs wishing to enter should email Anna Gudge with their details as soon as possible